raspberrypilearning/dress-for-the-weather/en/step_6.md

 --- /task ---

 --- task ---
-Have a look at this data in the REPL
+Have a look at this data in the REPL.
 ```python
 >>> clouds
 85